BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 To stay up to date with the HAF programme, you will be invited to attend the monthly HAF drop-in sessions which will provide you with updates and changes regarding the programme.
 In addition, you will receive weekly newsletters with the latest reminders and signposting to support your work.

 Through this system, you can list your activities and the public can search and book on easily.
-You can also set up paid places for those not eligible for means-tested free school meals, and register through our Stripe account to receive payments.
+You can also set up paid places for those not eligible for means-tested free school meals.
+The system makes use of automated processes to perform eligibility checks and make the booking and reporting processes easier for everyone involved.

 The benefit to you